jsoysouvanh/Refureku/README.md

 	```

 ## Cross-platform compatibility
-This library has been tested and is stable with the following configurations:
+This library has been tested and is stable on the following configurations:
-- Windows 10 | MSVC 2019 16.5.2 (v142)
+- Windows Server version 1809 | MSVC 19.16.27035.0
 - Linux 18.04 | Clang 7.0.0, Clang 8.0.0, Clang 9.0.0
 - Linux 18.04 | GCC 8.4.0, GCC 9.2.1